-'Build all Navy ships in UK', says Corbyn
+Build all navy ships in UK, says Corbyn

-Jeremy Corbyn is to call for Navy shipbuilding contracts to stay in the UK in a speech in Glasgow.
+Jeremy Corbyn has called for navy shipbuilding contracts to stay in the UK in a speech in Glasgow.

 There has been speculation that a £1bn contract for three new Royal Fleet Auxiliary support ships could go to a foreign shipyard.